🔥 -20% with code 420 🔥

 Dr John Thiel, Provincial Head of the Department of Obstetrics and Gynaecology at the University of Saskatchewan in Regina, Canada, suggests the existence of cannabinoid receptors in the female genital tract.
 By directly interfering with these receptors, which reduce pelvic pain, CBD would play a positive role in pain management[7].
 One scientific study of 134 patients suffering from chronic pelvic pain who took CBD concluded that it had a positive effect in 60% of cases.

-In the specific case of endometriosis, when the endometrium present outside the uterus causes bleeding, this releases inflammatory mediators responsible for pain and syndromes such as irritable bowel or fibromyalgia.
-So CBD, with its potential anti-inflammatory properties, would work where traditional treatments don't[8].
+In the specific case of endometriosis, when the endometrium outside the uterus causes bleeding, this releases inflammatory mediators responsible for pain and syndromes such as irritable bowel syndrome and fibromyalgia.
+So CBD, with its potential anti-inflammatory properties, would work where traditional treatments don't [8].

 Studies have also shown that CBD acts directly on the nervous and inflammatory systems, resulting in reduced pain.
 The Foria laboratory has created CBD-based vaginal ovules to soothe pain, and the Swiss association S-Endo recommends CBD when traditional drug treatments don't work.